narhzih/ipfsupload/README.md

 ## Initial Setup

-To proper setup and run the project, please follow the instructions below
+To properly setup and run the project, please follow the instructions below

 - After cloning the project, cd into the root directory
 - Run ```cp .env.example .env```.
 This command will copy the .env.example file and rename it as `.env`